Behavior Intervention Team

 - Disseminate relevant information to Campus Security

-If you are concerned about the behavior of someone on campus, you may report your concerns by using the online reporting form (link) or contact Virginia Moore, Dean of Students at email@example.com or 304-357-4987.
+If you are concerned about the behavior of someone on campus, you may report your concerns by contacting Virginia Moore, Dean of Students at firstname.lastname@example.org or 304-357-4987.

 If you feel there is an immediate threat, call Campus Security at 304-357-4857.

-After the report is filed, the BIT will determine the most appropriate way to handle the situation, including making the determination as to the most appropriate campus resource to handle it.
+After the report is made, the BIT will determine the most appropriate way to handle the situation, including making the determination as to the most appropriate campus resource to handle it.

 An immediate, potentially severe threat would result in the immediate implementation of the Crisis Management Plan and action by the Dean of Students, Director of Counseling and Outreach Services, and the Chief of Security.